siberianfox/tinygwiki/Connecting-TinyG.md

 ## Configuring Limit and Homing Switches
 TinyG has 8 limit and homing switches on the GPIO2 port.
 This requires its own page: [TinyG Homing and Limits](https://github.com/synthetos/TinyG/wiki/TinyG-Homing)

+# Configuring TinyG
+Now that you are connected move on the [Configuring TinyG](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration)